-Like a frittata, eggah can be filled with any number of ingredients like zucchini, spinach, fried onions, tomatoes, eggplant, and leeks.
+Like a frittata, eggah can be filled with any number of ingredients like zucchini, spinach, fried onions, tomatoes, eggplant, green pepper, and leeks.
 The egg serves as a binder to hold the different fillings together which can also include meat.
 The omelette is baked in an oven and seasoned with spices like cinnamon, cumin, turmeric, nutmeg, and fresh herbs.

 Eggah looks like a breakfast dish but it can be eaten at any time of the day, either as an appetizer or main course with pita bread, salad, and other traditional Egyptian dishes.

 No Egyptian food guide can be complete without falafel (or ta’ameya).
 Like koshari and ful medames, it’s one of the most well-known traditional Egyptian dishes.